doks-coders/CodeFormatterPackage/README.md

 ### Format all files in directory and subdirectory

-Pass in the paths of the file you want formatted in a string array
+Pass in the path of the folder you want formatted
 ```csharp
 var formatter = new FormatCode();